molgenis/systemsgenetics/genotype-aligner/README.md

 ### Using SHAPEIT2 output

 The output format of SHAPEIT2 is documented on their website: http://www.shapeit.fr/pages/m02_formats/hapssample.html.
-However the actual output does not contain the chromosome on this column. `--forceChr` option forces the input data chromosome to the specified value.
-Note this is only valid if all variants are present on this chromosome.
-This feature is currently only implemented for the input data and not the reference data.
+However the actual output does not contain the chromosome on the first column. `--forceChr` option forces the input data chromosome to the specified value.
+Note this is only valid if all variants are indeed on this chromosome.
+This feature is currently only implemented for the input data and not for the reference data.
 Feel free to raise a [new issue](https://github.com/molgenis/systemsgenetics/issues/new) on our github project to request this.

 Typical usage scenarios
 ----------------